 And yours should be too if you’ve any sense.

-I’m sure if you’re like me, since the age of 0 you’ve been told to stretch before you do any form of exercise.
+I’m sure if you’re like me, since the age of 0 you’ve been told to warm up before sport and to stretch before you do any form of exercise.
 To loosen your muscles up and prevent injury…

-Now I’ve always had my doubts about this (and to be honest, I’ve always hoped I was right, as I was often too lazy to be bothered to stretch) but recently science has got on my side.
+Now I’ve always had my doubts about the second part of this (well I say doubts, really I was just too lazy and too impatient to get started to bother most of the time!) but recently science has got on my side.
 At least for the form of stretching that my mate does.

 You see he practices something called static stretching.

-This is just the posh way of referring to the stretches which most people do before a workout or hitting the water.
+This is just the posh way of referring to the stretches which most people do before a workout.
 You know, the bend over and touch your toes type of stretches.
 To define them a bit better they’re stretches where you get into the stretch position and then hold the stretch without moving.

 The problem is that static stretching doesn’t really help your mobility, worse, done before a session it can negatively impact your performance on the water.
 For example a recent study found that runners were on average 13 seconds slower when they performed static stretching right before a one mile up hill run.